 TO BE CONTUNUED…

 Yikes!
 What’s next?
 Will it be a “blast from the past” or “every (demon) dog has its day”?
-Keep an eye out for the next installment of Monster Genocide in November’s issue of The Local.
+Read the next installment of Monster Genocide here and in November’s issue of The Local.
 Monster Genocide is a five-part sci-fi thriller by local author A. Bradley Green.